 Yes.
-Smoking and nicotine both interfere with the blood vessels' ability to deliver oxygenated blood to the surgical site.
+Smoking interferes with the blood vessels' ability to deliver oxygenated blood to the surgical site.
 This may result in delayed healing or loss of tissue.
-The number of wound complications is many times higher for smokers than it is for non-smokers.
-For this reason, we do not perform this surgery on active smokers or those consuming nicotine products.
+Also, the number of wound complications is many times higher for smokers than it is for non-smokers.
+For this reason, we do not perform this surgery (which is medically necessary but is 'elective' in terms of timing) on active smokers.